KRCG: History

 The station was founded on February 13, 1955, and was owned by the Jefferson City News Tribune.
 The paper's publisher, Betty Goshorn Weldon, named the station in honor of her late father, Robert C. Goshorn, who had long wanted to bring a television station to the area.
 Ms. Weldon inherited the paper on his death in 1953 and took over his dream.
 She thus became one of the first women to own and operate a television station.

-KRCG has always been a CBS affiliate, although it had shared some ABC programming with KOMU-TV (channel 8) until KCBJ-TV (channel 17, now KMIZ-TV) signed on in 1971.
+KRCG has always been a CBS affiliate, although it had shared some ABC programming with KOMU-TV (channel 8) until KCBJ-TV (channel 17, now KMIZ) signed on in 1971.
 It is the only station in Mid-Missouri to have never changed its affiliation.
 KOMU and KMIZ have switched their networks twice (first in 1982, then reverting to their original networks in 1986).
 During the late 1950s, the station was also briefly affiliated with the NTA Film Network.

 In 1961, the News Tribune bought KMOS-TV (channel 6) in Sedalia, operating it as a full-time satellite station for the western portion of the market.
 However, later in the decade, KMOS began breaking away from KRCG to produce its own newscasts at 6 and 10 p.m.
 KRCG operated KMOS at a relatively low power level, and shied away from selling KMOS to another commercial owner.
 By this time, the Columbia–Jefferson City area was just barely big enough to support a third full network affiliate.
 With this in mind, KRCG and KOMU feared that if KMOS was sold, the station could potentially become a full-power ABC affiliate.

 In 1967, KRCG and KMOS were sold to Kansas City Southern Industries.
 In 1978, Kansas City Southern donated KMOS to Central Missouri State University (now the University of Central Missouri) in Warrensburg.
 At that time, KMOS was converted to a stand-alone PBS member station.
 KRCG then signed on a Sedalia translator, K11OJ.
-In the late 1980s and early '90s, KRCG carried some Fox programming on late night weekends.
+In the late 1980s and early 1990s, KRCG carried some Fox programming on late night weekends.
 In 1985, Kansas City Southern sold the station to Price Communications.
 In 1988, KRCG was sold to Mel Wheeler, Inc., which owned the station until March 2005, when KRCG was purchased by Barrington Broadcasting.
 During the Wheeler years, KRCG gained a secondary affiliation with the United Paramount Network (UPN).
 On February 28, 2013, Barrington Broadcasting announced the sale of its entire group, including KRCG, to Sinclair Broadcast Group.
 The sale was completed on November 25.

 In August 2014, KRCG launched its first digital subchannel, broadcasting GetTV programming on channel 13.2.